 KS3 (Years 7, 8 and 9)

-Our geographical journey in Key Stage three is mapped around our progression framework which sets out a series of geographical knowledge, concepts and skills.
-It is based on the guidance by the Geographical Association resulting in three broads strands to assess progression in geographical thinking: understanding places (contextual world knowledge), exploring interconnections and change (understanding) and enquiring and communicating (geographical enquiry and skills).
+Our geographical journey in Key Stage three is mapped around our progression framework and learning pathways which set out a series of geographical knowledge, concepts and skills.
+It is based on the guidance by the Geographical Association resulting in three broad strands to assess progression in geographical thinking: understanding places (contextual world knowledge), exploring interconnections and change (understanding) and enquiring and communicating (geographical enquiry and skills).
 These strands are the basis for the construction of our Key Stage three curriculum of engagement.

 Year 9 look into key concepts and processes.
 The first unit looks at the Geographies of technology.
 This is then linked to weather and climate and extreme weather.
+Students then study a module on tectonics and focuses on the hazardous Earth.
+The key question which they investigate is ‘why are tsunamis so dangerous?’.
 Students carry out an enquiry on micro climates.
-Students then study a module on representing places.
-The last module in year 9 is tectonics and focuses on the hazardous Earth.
+Students carry out fieldwork around the school site and produce a project which links to microclimates around the school site.
+Students then study a module on representing place.
+The final module of year 9 is the Geographies of disease.

 KS4 (Years 10 and 11)